Victoria's Silo Art Trail: how to explore Australia’s biggest outdoor art gallery

 Brim silo art by Guido van Helten

-The mural depicts four fictional farmers intended to represent the resilient farming community of the Wimmera region, and was also nominated for the 2016 Sulman Art Prize (Australia’s leading genre, subject or mural painting prize delivered alongside the Archibald Prize by the Art Gallery of NSW).
+The mural depicts four fictional farmers that represent the resilient farming community of the Wimmera region.
+It was also nominated for the 2016 Sulman Art Prize, which is Australia’s leading genre, subject or mural painting prize delivered alongside the Archibald Prize by the Art Gallery of NSW.

 Lascelles silo art by Rone

-Their portraits have been created in Rone’s signature washed-out style of realism painting that makes the works appear as if they’ve organically risen out of the silo’s concrete walls.
+Rone’s signature washed-out style of painting makes the portraits look as if they’ve organically risen out of the silo’s concrete walls.

-In Rosebery, Kaff-eine pays tribute to the past, present and future of the region's farming industry.
+In Rosebery, Kaff-eine pays tribute to the farming region's past, present and future.
+Image: Visit Victoria

-Adnate's silo artwork in Sheep Hills celebrates the local Aboriginal communities and culture.
+Adnate's silo artwork in Sheep Hills celebrates First Nations communities.
+Image: Visit Victoria

 Rosebery silo art by Kaff-eine

-This Melbourne street artist actually assisted with Rone’s silo work in Lascelles, and used this time to explore and learn more about the land and people of the Wimmera-Mallee region.
+Melbourne street artist Kaff-eine assisted with Rone’s silo work in Lascelles, which was an opportunity for her to learn more about the Wimmera-Mallee region.

-She then took this knowledge and created her own silo artwork in Rosebery, painting a mural intended to portray the region’s past, present and future.
-On the left, Kaff-eine painted a female farmer, a nod to the many women who work the land in the region and their tenacity against nature.
-On the right, she painted a tender moment between a man and his horse, dressing the man in items common to the area such as an Akubra and oilskin vest.
+She took this knowledge and created her own silo artwork in Rosebery, painting a mural portraying the region’s past, present and future.
+On the left, her female farmer is a nod to the many women who work the land in the region and their tenacity against nature.
+The portrait on the right, captures a tender moment between a man and his horse, with the man wearing clothing common to the area such as an Akubra and oilskin vest.

 Sheep Hills silo art by Adnate